brooke00/spartatest01/README.md

 # spartatest01
 Sample lab repo
-This is Brookes Sparta Global tips for GitHub
+This is Brookes Sparta Global tips for GitHub!!!!!!